mottaquikarim/pycontent/content/topics/data_cleaning.md

 ## 🏋️‍♀️ **EXERCISES** 🏋️‍♀️

-Practice using these methods in your copy of cleaning_pset.ipynb in Google Drive.
+Practice using these methods in your copy of wrangling_pset2.ipynb in Google Drive.